joomla-projects/gsoc22_seo/README.md

 # Meta Data Plugin
+Meta data helps search engines determine the relevance of articles before displaying them in search results.
 This plugin gives Joomla content creators the ability to customize their article’s meta data.
-Meta data helps search engines determine the relevance of articles before displaying them in search results.

 Though the page's content plays a major role in its ranking on search engines, customising its metadata is equally important.
-This makes it easier for search engines to accurately determine the page's purpose, skipping all the guesswork.
+This makes it easier for search engines to determine the page's purpose before it has reader's statistics to understand the content better and finetune its categorisation.

 Some of the important meta data parameters include the following.
 - Article Browser Title